Massimiliano II Stampa: Religious conversion and mission to Algiers

 He retired from public life after his wife's death, starting a period of profound religious meditation which also involved pilgrimages to Santiago de Compostela and Jerusalem.
-In 1596 he arrived back in Soncino, where he decided to become a Capuchin monk at the monastery he had helped found only a few years earlier.
+In 1596 he arrived back in Soncino, where he decided to become a Capuchin friar at the monastery he had helped found only a few years earlier.
 He took the name of Fra Ambrogio and handed his title as marquess over to his son Ermes II.
 He also wrote much prose and poetry during this time as well as publishing poems and other works by his father.
 He then was then suddenly won over by the orders set up to free Christians enslaved by Ottoman and Barbary pirates in the Mediterranean.
 He asked his ordinary's permission to go to Suliman, the pasha of Algiers.
 He spent ten months on the mission before dying in Algiers, reported by Lancetti as dying "in the despot's arms, surrounded by the Christians whose faith he had so greatly revived".

 It only proved possible to repatriate his body in 1605 via the efforts of his son, who sailed to Algiers and then brought it back to Soncino by sea and land via Livorno, Genoa and Milan.
 It was buried in a magnificent mausoleum in the church of Santa Maria delle Grazie in the city.